academe/XeroPHP/README.md

         'private_key_passphrase' => 'your-optional-passphrase',
     ],
     'clientAdditional' => [
+        // You will almost always want exceptions off, so Guzzle does not throw an exception
+        // on every non-20x response.
+        'exceptions' => false,
         'headers' => [
             // We would like JSON back for most APIs, as it is structured nicely.
+            // Exceptions include 'application/pdf' to download or upload files.
             'Accept' => 'application/json',
         ],
     ],